Glia in Health & Disease

 David Lyons, University of Edinburgh, UK

-The eighth summer conference on Glia in Health & Disease is going fully virtual and will begin late morning EST on Thursday, July 16 and end late afternoon EST on Sunday, July 19, 2020.
-Oral sessions will be confined to later morning and afternoon sessions EST to maximize access by participants from around the world.
-An outline program will be posted shortly, following further discussion with the organizers.
+The eighth summer conference on Glia in Health & Disease is going fully virtual and will begin late morning EDT on Thursday, July 16 and end late afternoon EDT on Sunday, July 19, 2020.
+Oral sessions will be confined to later morning and afternoon sessions EDT to maximize access by participants from around the world.

 The proposed meeting will assemble the leaders in the field, together with junior faculty, postdoctoral fellows and graduate students, to discuss new, cutting-edge developments in the study of all aspects of glial biology in health and disease.